mehulagg/gitlab/doc/architecture/blueprints/container_registry_deployment/index.md

 For GitLab.com, the registry database will be on a separate dedicated cluster.
 For self-managed instances, the registry database should reside in the same instance as the GitLab database.
 Please see [#93](https://gitlab.com/gitlab-org/container-registry/-/issues/93) and [GitLab-com/gl-infra/infrastructure#10109](https://gitlab.com/gitlab-com/gl-infra/infrastructure/-/issues/10109) for additional context.

+Following the GitLab [Go standards and style guidelines](https://docs.gitlab.com/ee/development/go_guide), no ORM is used to manage the database, only the [`database/sql`](https://golang.org/pkg/database/sql/) package from the Go standard library, a PostgreSQL driver ([`lib/pq`](https://pkg.go.dev/github.com/lib/pq?tab=doc)) and raw SQL queries.

 The design and development of the registry database adhere to the GitLab [database guidelines](https://docs.gitlab.com/ee/development/database/).
 Being a Go application, the required tooling to support the database will have to be developed, such as for running database migrations.

 Support for running *online* migrations is already supported by the registry CLI, as described in the [documentation](/container-registry/-/blob/master/docs-gitlab/database-migrations.md).
 Apart from online migrations, [*post deployment* migrations](/development/post_deployment_migrations.html) are also a requirement to be implemented as outlined in [container-registry#220](https://gitlab.com/gitlab-org/container-registry/-/issues/220).